antirez/stonky/README.md

     $AAPL mc period 10 range 200

+## Lists support

 The bot supports the concept of "list of stocks", you can add stocks to a list, then query the list to have all the prices with a single message:

     $mylist: +VMW +AAPL +T -KO  -- Modify the list adding/removing stocks.
     $mylist:                    -- Ask prices of stocks in a given list.

+## Background analysis of stocks

+If the file `marketdata/symbols.txt` exists in the bot working directory, and contains a list of stock symbols (it is included in the default distribution, so the file exists unless you remove it intentionally), the bot starts continuously analyzing the listed stocks, one per second, looking for stocks that performed relatively poorly in the past but that are showing to have great momentum recently.

+Such stocks are put into a list that is handled by the bot itself.
+You can see the stocks in this list by writing simply:

+    $tothemoon:

+In the channel where the bot exists or directly to the bot itself as a private message.

 ## Output examples